-Assistant principals are also addressed in the instructional facilitator line of the matrix because the state accreditation standards treat them as interchangeable with curriculum specialists.
-Arkansas accreditation standards require districts to employ a half-time (.5 FTE) assistant principal, instructional supervisor, or curriculum specialist for schools exceeding 500 students.10
+Assistant principals are also addressed in the instructional facilitator line of the matrix because the state accreditation standards treat them as interchangeable with curriculum specialists or instructional supervisors.
+Arkansas accreditation standards require districts to employ a half-time (.5 FTE) assistant principal, instructional supervisor, or curriculum specialist for schools exceeding 500 students.